-I designed a battery box that would accommodate two of the Ryobi batteries.
-Getting them both to fit in there was a challenge.
+I designed a battery box that would accommodate two of the Ryobi batteries, and still look like the prop part.
+Getting both of the batteries to fit in there was a challenge.
 I added wiring to the batteries that would plug into a new "Fuel Gauge" that I had added to the end of the battery box.

 Pressing the black button at the top causes the LEDs to light up, letting you know what the battery's state of charge is.
 Each battery also has a cut off switch and a charge port.